typpo/quickchart-docs/documentation/apis/text-to-chart.md

 Remember, once you generate a chart that _looks_ like other charts you want to generate in the future, you can override the data on it by adding `?data1=10,20,30,60...` to the URL.

 ## Tips & Gotchas

-#### We're in beta

-The Natural Language Charts feature launched on April 11, 2023 and is still in active development.

 #### URL-encode your URLs
 In general, URLs should be URL encoded.
 For example, `%` and `#` are special characters and need to be converted to their URL-encoded equivalents.
 You can use a URL encoder [like this one](https://www.urlencoder.io/).